 Common Worship Questions

-St. Paul’s welcomes guests of all backgrounds to join us in worship – be you rich or poor, young or old, black or white, gay or straight.
-There is a place for you at St. Paul’s Lutheran Church & School.
+St. Paul’s welcomes guests of all backgrounds to join us in worship – no matter your ability, ethnicity, gender, gender identity, place of origin, race, religion or sexual orientation, there is a place for you at St. Paul’s Lutheran Church & School.
 Please, join us, and feel the presence of God’s with us.
 Common worship questions include:

 Where do I go?